In This Section

 - Annual allowance for travel ($2,000) and supplies ($4,000)

-- One-time relocation allowance for external candidates (up to $5,000)
+- One-time relocation bonus for external candidates ($5,000 Note: this is taxable)

 - Train in basic, behavioral, clinical, computational or translational research areas under direct supervision of a CHOP-based faculty member